Strategy & Governance

 That is how expensive tools stay in place by default.

-A renewal calendar gives your team a simple way to get ahead of those decisions.
+A renewal calendar gives your nonprofit team a simple way to get ahead of those decisions.
 It does not need to be complicated.
 It just needs to make the timeline visible early enough for leadership to review options, negotiate if needed, and decide on purpose.

 "Most software renewals do not happen intentionally.
 They happen because the decision window closed before the team was ready."